MEET THE CURRANZ BRAND AMBASSADORS

 Adelle Tracey is an American-born middle-distance runner competing for Jamaica since 2022, having previously represented Great Britian, where she grew up.
 British Indoor 800m champion 2022 and 2016, Adelle won silver in the 1500m and bronze in the 800m representing Jamaicaat the North American, Central American and Caribbean Championships in 2022.

-Jo came to running late in life, having previously been a race doctor.
-A GP based in Scotland, Jo is one of the country’s best endurance runners and stalwart of the GB ultrarunning team.
+Jo, formerly of Scotland and now living in Australia, is one of the UK’s best endurance runners and stalwart of the GB ultrarunning team.

 Sue Pugh is a Physical Training Instructor responsible for training the Royal Air Force PTs to the standard required.
 Away from her day job, Sue loves to race IronMan and is also a Triathlon coach and RAF triathlete (GB Age-Group representative).

 A regular in cycling and triathlon Interservices events for the RAF, Sue raced across Europe in 2015, cycling 3,000 miles in eight days, 20hrs.
 She was Herefordshire Sports Woman of the Year 2015 and was also runner-up to CurraNZ ambassador Lucy Charles in the 220Triathlon Age-Group Athlete of the year.